0Phonlakit/Voice-Detection/README.md

 This website serves as a learning project demonstrating the integration of React JS with the Web Speech API.
 Its primary focus is on speech-to-text functionality, enabling users to communicate through voice input which is then transcribed into text.

 ## How to use and what you need
-* The index.js file uses two main libraries:
+* The index.js file uses one main libraries:
    * **Alert**: A library facilitating straightforward user notifications.

 * To use the website, you will need the following: